 Identify block groups with high numbers of vulnerable residents

 In the previous section, you used zonal statistics to predict the average temperature within each of the block groups.
 In this section, you'll use a query to identify any block groups that have both high average temperatures and a high density of residents over the age of 65.
-Elderly residents over 65 are most susceptible to heat-related illnesses, so priority should be given to areas of Madison that have the highest numbers of these at-risk residents.
+Elderly residents over 65 are most susceptible to heat-related illnesses, so priority for remedial measures should be given to areas of Madison that have the highest numbers of these at-risk residents.
 You'll build a query expression to select all block groups where the mean temperature is greater than 81 and the density of residents 65 years of age or older is greater than 100,000.

 - In the Geoprocessing pane, search for Select Layer.